Special elements in lattices of semigroup varieties: Introduction

 where $\pi$ is a non-trivial permutation on the set $\{1,2,\dots,n\}$.
-The collection of all permutative varieties forms a sublattice \textbf{Perm} of the lattice \textbf{SEM}.
-This lattice is located between \textbf{SEM} and \textbf{Com}.
-It seems quite natural to examine special elements in \textbf{Perm}.
-There are no published results here so far.
-Recently, Shaprynski\v{\i} has obtained some information about modular and lower-modular elements in the lattice \textbf{Perm}.
+This identity will be denoted by $p_n[\pi]$.
+The number $n$ is called the \emph{length} of this identity.
+The collection of all permutative varieties forms a sublattice $\mathbb{PERM}$ of the lattice $\mathbb{SEM}$.
+This lattice is located between $\mathbb{SEM}$ and $\mathbb{COM}$.
+It seems quite natural to examine special elements in $\mathbb{PERM}$.
+There are no published results here so far but some information about modular and lower-modular elements in the lattice $\mathbb{PERM}$ is found in PhD thesis by Shaprynski\v{\i}~\cite{Shaprynskii-15}.